-- 1. RECALLING that Article 2.1 of the Convention requires the designation of Ramsar Sites, and RECALLING ALSO the Vision for the Ramsar's List of Wetlands of International Importance which is "To develop and maintain an international network of wetlands which are important for the conservation of global biological diversity and for sustaining human life through the maintenance of their ecosystem components, processes and benefits/services"; - 2.
-FURTHER RECALLING the request in Resolution XII.11 Peatlands, climate change, and wise use: Implications for the Ramsar Convention, to STRP to develop "... guidelines for the further application, as regards peatlands, of Criterion 1 for the selection of Wetlands of International Importance and in particular paragraph 121 of Annex 2 to Resolution XI.8 ..."; - 3.
-NOTING that Resolution XII.11 encourages Contracting Parties to designate at least one peatland Ramsar Site as appropriate, that is suitable for communication, education and awareness about the conservation, restoration and wise use of peatlands and their role in climate change mitigation; - 4.
-RECOGNIZING that, through their sequestration of atmospheric carbon, wisely managed peatlands are an international asset with their value for global climate mitigation independent of location in contrast to many other ecosystem services whose benefits are more localized; - 5.
-RECALLING Resolution XII.11 which summarizes the significance of peatland conservation and management in the context of climate change mitigation, and FURTHER NOTING that peatlands provide space-effective terrestrial stores of carbon, and that peatland conservation (emission
+- 1. RECALLING that Article 2.1 of the Convention requires the designation of Wetlands of International Importance (Ramsar Sites); and RECALLING ALSO the Vision for the Ramsar List (contained in Resolution XI.8, Annex 2), which is "To develop and maintain an international network of wetlands which are important for the conservation of global biological diversity and for sustaining human life through the maintenance of their ecosystem components, processes and benefits/services"; - 2.
+FURTHER RECALLING the request to the Scientific and Technical Review Panel (STRP) in Resolution XII.11, on Peatlands, climate change, and wise use: Implications for the Ramsar Convention, to develop "... guidelines for the further application, as regards peatlands, of Criterion 1 for the selection of Wetlands of International Importance and in particular paragraph 121 of Annex 2 to Resolution XI.8 ..."; - 3.
+NOTING that Resolution XII.11, on Peatlands, climate change and wise use: Implications for the Ramsar Convention, encourages Contracting Parties to designate at least one peatland Ramsar Site, as appropriate, that is suitable for communication, education and raising of awareness of the conservation, restoration and wise use of peatlands and their role in climate change mitigation; - 4.
+RECOGNIZING that, through their sequestration of atmospheric carbon, wisely managed peatlands are an international asset with a value for global climate mitigation independent of their location; - 5.
+RECALLING that Resolution XII.11 summarizes the significance of peatland conservation and management in the context of climate change and the global carbon cycle; and FURTHER